AttorneyOnline/docs/docs/development/network.md

 - `1` or higher: Successful log-in.
 Displays the guard button.
 - `0`: Unsuccessful log-in attempt.
 - `-1` or lower: Log-out.
 Hides the guard button.

+Attempts to log in as moderator to a server.

+The username is optional, and a server may choose to discard it.

 #### Call mod